Heartbreak (1931 film): Production

-In August 1931, Fox rented the three modified Nieuport 28s for Heartbreak; a Travel Air 4000 was also leased.
-A Royal Aircraft Factory S.E.5 is also in German markings as Wolke's aircraft.
-Garland Lincoln and Frank Clarke did the flying in the aerial battles over the San Gabriel Mountains east of the Los Angeles Basin.
+In August 1931, Fox rented the modified Nieuport 28s for use in the film, and a Travel Air 4000 was also leased.
+A Royal Aircraft Factory S.E.5 with German markings also appears as Wolke's aircraft.
+Garland Lincoln and Frank Clarke performed the flying maneuvers in the aerial battles over the San Gabriel Mountains east of the Los Angeles Basin.

+The film is set primarily in Italy but was filmed in California, with the San Gabriel Mountains taking the place of the Italian Alps.

 Reception

-Aviation film historian Stephen Pendo, in Aviation in the Cinema (1985) noted Heartbreak was premiered at the Roxy Theater in New York, and when brief, noteworthy flying sequences took place, "... this portion of the aerial action took place on a large screen."

-Aviation film historian James Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) noted that Heartbreak has "...excellent flying sequences."
+In a contemporary review for The New York Times, critic Mordaunt Hall wrote: "It is a mildly entertaining affair, with some excellent flying scenes that are presumed to be in the Italian Alps."